nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 Do once.
 Run forever.
-Ok, run until the API changes or something breaks, but still, it's less worrysome than opening the app and searching manually.
+Ok, run until the API changes or something breaks, but still, it's less worrisome than opening the app and searching manually.

 ## Links of interest